RedSeal-co/ts-java/README.md

 }
 ```

-We'll explain what the properties `classpath`, `seedClasses`, and `whiteList` mean below.
+We'll explain what the properties `classpath`, `classes`, and `packages` mean below.
 Assuming they are properly specified, `ts-java` can be run in the project's root directory to generate a `java.d.ts` file:

 ```bash
 $ ts-java